Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA/WA_3_Redacted.md

-refer to the per claim payment amounts that CMS and a Medicare beneficiary would directly pay to Provider for the same items or services under original Medicare Part A or Part B. The amount payable to Provider shall not include any bonus payment or settlement amount paid to Provider by CMS outside of the Medicare per claim payment rocess, unless otherwise set forth in the Medicare Advantage reimbursement terms of this Agreement.
-Unless — notifies Provider otherwise, in the event CMS changes payment to Provider due to a CMS directive, Act ongress, Executive Order, other governmental pronouncement, or Regulatory Requirement, the amount payable to Provider hereunder will automatically be changed as soon as reasonably practicable, as described herein, in the amount specified by CMS as a result of such directive or change in law, or in the absence of such specification, in the same percentage amount as payment is changed by CMS to Provider.
+refer to the per claim payment amounts that CMS and a Medicare beneficiary would directly pay to Provider for the same items or services under original Medicare Part A or Part B. The amount payable to Provider shall not include any bonus payment or settlement amount paid to Provider by CMS outside of the Medicare per claim payment process, unless otherwise set forth in the Medicare Advantage reimbursement terms of this Agreement.
+Unless Lerma Notifies Provider otherwise, in the event CMS changes payment to Provider due to a CMS directive, Act of Congress, Executive Order, other governmental pronouncement, or Regulatory Requirement, the amount payable to Provider hereunder will automatically be changed as soon as reasonably practicable, as described herein, in the amount specified by CMS as a result of such directive or change in law, or in the absence of such specification, in the same percentage amount as payment is changed by CMS to Provider.